 To find out if there is a public sewer near your property, contact your local water company.

-Check if the discharge point is in or near a designated sensitive area
+Make sure the discharge point is not in or near protected sites (rule 17)

-You will need a permit if the new discharge will be in or within 500 metres of any:
+You cannot meet the general binding rules if the new discharge will be in or within 500 metres of any:

 - special areas of conservation